ElementsProject/lightning/doc/lightning-createonion.7.md

 - **onion** (hex): the onion packet (*onion\_size* bytes)
 - **shared\_secrets** (array of secrets): one shared secret for each node in the *hops* parameter:
-  - the shared secret with this hop (always 64 characters)
+  - the shared secret with this hop

 [comment]: # (GENERATE-FROM-SCHEMA-END)